alexeyrosspage/hiddenarea/README.md

 ## Setting
 ### Helper functions that can be defined before plugin initialization.
 1. saveError.
 This function is to show and/or send an error to the server.
-By default, the function will display an error on the browser screen through the alert command.
+By default (if the function is not defined above), the function will display an error on the browser screen through the «alert» command.
 ```
  function saveError(error)
     {